p0rkjello/p0rkjello.github.io/README.md

 ## Thanks

-This blog is created using Ruby, Jekyll, and GitrHub Pages.
+This blog is created using Ruby, Jekyll, and GitHub Pages.

 * [GitHub](https://github.com) and [GitHub Pages](https://pages.github.com) for being awesome .
 * [Jykell](https://jekyllrb.com/) the static site generator used here.